Reflections on BSDEs: Proofs of the main results

 \section{Proofs of the main results}

 We are now in a position to prove \Cref{thm::main} and \Cref{thm::main_bsde}.
 The proofs are based on the optimal stopping theory we revisited in \Cref{sec::optimal_stopping} and on the \emph{a priori} estimates we established in \Cref{sec::a_priori}.
 The existence and uniqueness of the BSDE and the reflected BSDE are based on defining a contraction map on the weighted spaces of \Cref{sec::weighted_spaces}.
-Therefore, we first need to show that such a contraction map is well-defined, in the sense that such a map takes values in its base space.
+Therefore, we first need to show that such a contraction map is well-defined, meaning that it maps its domain into itself.